Tonyg92x/k8s-proxmox-iac/README.md

 ## 🚀 Workflow Overview

 1. **Image build**
-   Use Packer to build a hardened Debian image (with CIS partitioning) and prepare it for cloud-init or static SSH provisioning.
+   Use Packer to build a hardened Debian image and prepare it for cloud-init or static SSH provisioning.

 2. **Infrastructure deployment**
    Use Terraform to interact with Proxmox and deploy VMs using the image built in step 1.